USS Saratoga (CV-3): Battle of the Eastern Solomons

 Fletcher rendezvoused with TF 18 east of San Cristobal on the evening of 26 August and transferred four Wildcats to Wasp the next day to bring the latter's fighters up to strength.
 TF 17, with the carrier Hornet, arrived on 29 August.
 Two days later, a torpedo from I-26 struck Saratoga on her starboard side, just aft of the island.
-The torpedo wounded a dozen of her sailors, including Fletcher, it flooded one fireroom, giving the ship a 4° list, and it caused multiple electrical short circuits.
+The torpedo wounded a dozen of her sailors, including Fletcher, it flooded one fire room, giving the ship a 4° list, and it caused multiple electrical short circuits.
 These damaged Saratoga's turbo-electric propulsion system and left her dead in the water for a time.
 The heavy cruiser Minneapolis took Saratoga in tow while she launched her aircraft for Espiritu Santo, retaining 36 fighters aboard.
 By noon, the list had been corrected and she was able to steam under her own power later that afternoon.

 Saratoga reached Tongatapu on 6 September and flew off 27 Wildcats for Efate once she arrived.
 The ship received temporary repairs there and sailed for Pearl on 12 September, escorted by the battleship South Dakota, New Orleans and five destroyers.
 Task Force 11 reached Pearl on 21 September and Saratoga entered drydock the following day for more permanent repairs.
 Captain Ramsey was promoted on 27 September and replaced by Captain Gerald F. Bogan.

 Task Force 11, now commanded by Rear Admiral Ramsey, sailed from Pearl Harbor, bound for Nouméa, New Caledonia, via Viti Levu, Fiji, on 12 November 1942 with Saratoga as his flagship.
 The other ships of the task force consisted of New Orleans, the fleet oiler Kankakee and six destroyers.
 The carrier had on board the Wildcats of VF-6, Dauntlesses of VB-3 and VS-6, and the Avengers of VT-3.
 The ships dropped anchor in Fiji on 22 November, except for New Orleans, which immediately left for Nouméa, escorted by two destroyers.
 The cruiser was replaced by the light anti-aircraft cruiser San Juan on 29 November and the task force sailed for Nouméa on 1 December.
 After they arrived on 5 December, one of Saratoga's main turbines required repairs which lasted until 13 December.